Taylor Swift Shows Off Her Toned Legs In A Cheetah Mini Skirt

 — Entertainment Tonight (@etnow) July 19, 2018

-Taylor Swift’s two cats are probably doing a little kitty dance now that their owner will be donning a cat suit soon in the film.
-She is not only an official cat lady, but she will be pretending to be a feline as well.
-Meredith and Olivia will highly approve of this new role of hers.
+Taylor Swift is not only an official cat lady, but she will be pretending to be a feline as well in Cats.
+Meredith and Olivia should highly approve of this new role of hers.

-The “Delicate” singer had taken some time off for a relaxing vacation earlier this month with boyfriend Joe Alwyn as the lovebirds frolicked in the ocean.
-Their romantic destination included the Turks and Caicos where they spent time swimming, snorkeling, and cuddling up together.
+The “Delicate” singer had taken some time off for a relaxing vacation earlier this month with boyfriend Joe Alwyn, as the lovebirds frolicked in the ocean.
+Their romantic destination included Turks and Caicos, where they spent time swimming, snorkeling, and cuddling up together.
 She is reportedly very happy with her guy and is said to be in a good place these days.
 This couple’s relationship is pretty low key and that is just the way Taylor Swift likes it.

-More details will follow on just what role Swift will be playing when she starts filming for “Cats.”
+More details will follow on just what role Swift will be playing when she starts filming for Cats.
 It should prove to be interesting and fun for this high-profile cat lover, and for her Swifties as well.